Life Skill Achievement Award Requirements for Penguins (Preschool)

 _____5. Say sorry when you are wrong and ask for assistance when you need help.
 Learn simple manners such as saying please and thank you, how to politely address adults, and how to request help appropriately.
 Do not interrupt others when they are speaking.
 Simply place a hand on their arm until you have their attention and wait for them to address you.

 _____6. Listen to and follow simple instructions involving three steps without needing to be reminded what was asked.
 (Ex: Put away your doll, put on your shoes, and wait by the front door.)

-_____7. Count items up to 20, write numbers up to 20,and know how to count to 100 by rote.
+_____7. Count items up to 20, write numbers up to 20,and know how to count to 50.
 Also know basic shapes (circle, square, rectangle, triangle, star, crescent and oval) and basic colors (red, yellow, green, blue, etc.).

 _____8. Recognize, name, write, and sound all the letters of the alphabet and know whether or not two words rhyme.

 _____9. Color inside the lines of a simple coloring book picture.
 Hold crayons or pencils in appropriate adult-grasp (with first two fingers and thumb) as opposed to a fist.

 _____10. Draw a face and be able to identify the different parts (eyes, ears, nose, mouth, etc.) and draw stick people.

 _____11. Know left from right.
 Play a game of Simon Says with a parent giving you directions such as turn left or take three baby steps to the right, etc.

 _____12. Help clean your room and help make your bed.
 Demonstrate that you can put your dirty clothes in the hamper and put your own toys away.